We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Rheumatoid arthritis can cause chronic inflammation and pain in the joints.
 Many people use essential oils to relieve these symptoms, but do the oils really work?

-Essential oils cannot cure this condition, but evidence suggests that they can relieve major symptoms of rheumatoid arthritis (RA) and osteoarthritis, especially inflammation, swelling, stiffness, and pain.
+Essential oils cannot cure this condition, but evidence suggests that they can help relieve major symptoms of RA and osteoarthritis, especially inflammation, swelling, stiffness, and pain.

-Read on, to learn which oils most effectively reduce symptoms of RA, how to use them, and which carrier oils to choose.
+Read on, to learn which oils most effectively reduce symptoms of RA, how to use them, and which carrier oils to blend them with.
 We also discuss the risks associated with using essential oils.

 Essential oils are made from the liquid essence of plants.
 This essence is made up of the compounds that give a plant its taste and smell.

-Using pressure or steam, the oils are usually extracted from the plant’s bark, leaves, or roots.
+Using pressure or steam, the oils are usually extracted from the plant’s bark, leaves, blossoms, or roots.

 Few large-scale studies involving humans have determined the effects of aromatherapy on RA exclusively.
 However, essential oils and aromatherapy are considered safe to use for RA, alongside conventional treatments.

-Below are seven of the best essential oils for RA symptoms, with scientific evidence that shows their effectiveness:
+Below are six of the best essential oils for RA symptoms, with scientific evidence that shows their effectiveness:

 Several compounds in eucalyptus have been shown to reduce inflammation, swelling, and pain.